GalaxyAllie/MeowMeowEars/README.md

 ## Copyright/Liability

-With the exception of the silkscreen, which I licence under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#) to comply with the terms of the OpenMoji licence, this project is licenced under the MIT licence.
-Please see LICENSE.md for details.
+I licence this work under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)

 Also, I'm obviously not responsible for injuries or anything like that - this is definitely not a safety-tested, commercial project.
 Build at your own risk.
 It probably won't even work :)